Mainak1792/Mainak1792.github.io/_posts/2021-10-09-description.md

 **Welcome To my Blog corner**

-Hi, you have found my Blog corner.
-I generally write in [Medium](https://medium.com/).
+Hi, Somehow amidst all the things in the world, you have found my Blog corner.
+I generally write in [here](https://mainak1996.medium.com/).
-I write about tech, leadership and anything I find interesting.
-Look into it and let me know what you think.
+I write about tech, leadership styles and anything I find interesting.
+Look into the blogs written below and let me know what you think.